Pricing

 What is a return rate?

 A return rate refers to the proportion of your total product sales that result in returned items.
 This figure can refer to online returns, in-store returns or both.
 Every ecommerce business will experience some amount of returns and that is not a problem in itself.
-Customers accept that there is a risk when ordering from an online store and are often happy to take the gamble, especially if the store offers free returns and easy return shipping.
+Customers accept that there is a risk when ordering from an online store and are often happy to take the gamble, especially if the store offers a streamlined return shipping process.

 However, the overall cost of returns to your business can cause issues if your return rate is too high.
 One way to tell if your product return rate needs reducing is to compare it against the average ecommerce return rate in your industry or country.
-For instance, the National Retail Federation (NRF) reports that the average return rate in 2022 for all retail was 16.5%.
-Online shopping often results in a higher number of returns, due to customers not seeing the product in person first; Invesp found that the average ecommerce return rate was as high as 30%.
+For instance, the National Retail Federation (NRF) estimated that 16.9% of all purchases would be returned in 2024.
+Online shopping often results in a higher number of returns, due to customers not seeing the product in person first; NRF also found that online return rates were 21% higher than overall return rates.

 How to calculate your return rate